martensonbj/webpack-demystified/README.md

 Note that we exclude `node_modules` here.
 We want Webpack to process all of OUR `.js` files, but *not* the ones we didn't write ourselves.

 As an added bonus, we can tell Webpack to figure out file extensions for us.
-Throw this line at the end of your config file:
+If you haven't already, make sure to add this at the end of your config file:

 ```
 resolve: {